Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:18:52 - Glauber Costa

 Well, I think it's part of that.
-It's not only that you're running the service, but if you think.
-The analogy that I like to use is that when you move from private data centers to the cloud, it was not only who runs it and who owns that change, it was the fact that a abstraction layer around provisioning Servers changed so radically that enabled different use cases.
-And in that case of the cloud is the fact that I could commission a service and wait a week versus now in the cloud, I can commission a service and wait five minutes back then.
-Right.
+It's not only that you're running the service.
+The analogy that I like to use is that when you moved from private data centers to the cloud, it was not only who runs it and who owns it that changed.
+It was the fact that an abstraction layer around provisioning servers changed so radically that it enabled different use cases.
+And in the case of the cloud, it's the fact that I could commission a service and wait a week, versus now in the cloud I can commission a service and wait five minutes.
+Right?
 So this changes the way you build your applications.
-And what I see with the Edge is that I could go on AWS and build a service in five different regions, but I have to be very aware of the fact that I'm doing this.
+And what I see with the edge is that I could go on AWS and build a service in five different regions, but I have to be very aware of the fact that I'm doing this.

 00:19:46 - Anthony Campolo

-Yeah, you got to click up and.
-Right, yeah, pick your region.
-Then if you build it in one, you want to tear it down another, you got to go back.
+Yeah, you've got to click around, right?
+Pick your region.
+Then if you build it in one and you want to tear it down in another, you've got to go back.

 00:19:54 - Glauber Costa

 And the application has to be very aware of the fact that this is happening.
-So this awareness disappears with the Edge.
-Because what the Edge enables you to do is write an application that's truly global and you don't care as the application writer what is going to happen.
+So this awareness disappears with the edge, because what the edge enables you to do is write an application that's truly global and you don't care as the application writer where it's going to happen.
 So it's not just the fact that the servers are now spread around.
 It is the fact that you have this abstraction layer that removes this concern from your mind.
-And the second thing, which is a result of that to some extent, is that if you really want to put servers in all of those locations, you can put aws, US east one in a hundred places.
+And the second thing, which is a result of that to some extent, is that if you really want to put servers in all of those locations, you can put AWS US-East-1 in 100 places.
 It's a data center.
 So you build this abstraction layer and then you put 100 massive data centers on top.
 How much is this going to cost?
 It costs a lot.
 So the reason people don't put 100 big data centers out there is not because it's not technically possible.
 It's because it's not economically feasible.
-So the Edge has fewer resources available to you.
+So the edge has fewer resources available to you.
 And SQLite is the database that really allows you to use those resources in the best way.

 00:21:06 - Glauber Costa

 It is a cheap database to run.
-It is a very efficient database to run just to.
-I mean, we will get in more details to Turso and our offering hopefully soon.
-But I can run you in with the limits that we're going to put on the website, which is around like 10 billion rows or read per month.
-I can run you in 34 locations for less than $200.
+It is a very efficient database to run.
+I mean, we'll get into more details about Turso and our offering hopefully soon, but with the limits that we're going to put on the website, which is around 10 billion rows read per month, I can run you in 34 locations for less than $200.
 So if you want to put MySQL in 34 locations, it's going to cost you a little bit more than $200.
 And again, why is that?
-Because we can run this on very efficient memory footprint.
+Because we can run this with a very efficient memory footprint.
 We can use this in very efficient compute substrates.
-So it's very efficient to run.
-And everybody kind of knew that, which is why I believe everybody was chasing the thing about hey, SQLite.
-And again, I think what we did Differently is that we just forked it.
-Our fork by the way is fully open contribution.
-We don't want us to be the only company and group contributing to that we actually are welcoming.
+So it's very efficient to run, and everybody kind of knew that, which is why I believe everybody was chasing the thing about, hey, SQLite.
+And again, I think what we did differently is that we just forked it.
+Our fork, by the way, is fully open contribution.
+We don't want to be the only company and group contributing to that.
+We actually are welcoming...

 00:22:07 - Anthony Campolo